appscode/blog/content/post/stash-v2022.05.18/index.md

 Here, we are going to highlight the new features that have been introduced in this release.

-### Add support for Elasticsearch 8.2.0
+#### Add support for Elasticsearch 8.2.0

 In this release, we have added Elasticsearch 8.2.0 support to our Stash Elasticsearch add-on.
+This addition improved Stash's capability to backup and restore large Elacticsearch databases.

-### Add Nat's Account Backup Support
+#### Add Nat's Account Backup Support

 We have added Account Backup Support to our Nat's Addon.
+Now, you can backup your Nat's account and Nat's stream both by Stash.

 ## Bug Fixes and Improvements

 We have fixed some bugs and did some upgrade.
 Here are a few notable changes,

-- Fix: ImagePullSecrets not passing to the backup job properly [Fix #1445](https://github.com/stashed/stash/pull/1445)
+- **Fix**: Fixed a bug to pass the ImagePullSecrets to the backup job properly now [#1445](https://github.com/stashed/stash/pull/1445).
-- Improvement: Updated BackupConfiguration webhook to make the target immutable [Improvement #1444](https://github.com/stashed/stash/pull/1444)
+- **Improvement**: Updated BackupConfiguration webhook to make the backup target immutable [#1444](https://github.com/stashed/stash/pull/1444).

 ## What Next?